 Tourism Australia websites may also be linked to websites operated by third parties.
 These links are meant for your convenience only.
 Links to third party websites do not constitute sponsorship, endorsement or approval of these websites.
 Visitors to those websites should refer to their separate privacy policies and practices, e.g. Google Analytics and Adobe packages.

 Tourism Australia also requires its staff to ensure that digital paper records containing personal information are stored securely.
 Tourism Australia’s employees are bound by confidentiality obligations as a condition of their employment, and this extends to ensuring that personal information collected by Tourism Australia is kept confidential.

 Under the Privacy Act, you have the right to seek access to the records of personal information that Tourism Australia holds about you.
 You also have the right to ask Tourism Australia to alter your personal information if you think the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.

-If you wish to access or correct your personal information that Tourism Australia holds, please submit a written request setting out what information you wish to access or correct, your name and a mailing/email address to the Manager, Legal and Governance, using the contact details set out at the end of this Policy.
+If you wish to access or correct your personal information that Tourism Australia holds, please submit a written request setting out what information you wish to access or correct, your name and a mailing/email address to the Privacy Officer, using the contact details set out at the end of this Policy.
 Tourism Australia may require you to verify your identity.
 Tourism Australia will respond to your request within 30 days.

-If Tourism Australia refuses to provide you with access to your personal information or to correct that information as you request, it will provide you with reasons for that refusal and information about how to make a complaint.
+If Tourism Australia refuses to provide you with access to your personal information or to correct that information as you request, it will provide you with reasons for that refusal and information about how to make a complaint is set out below.

 If Tourism Australia refuses to correct your personal information, IT will take reasonable steps to associate a statement with your personal information that you consider the information to be inaccurate.